miomaeshima/redux-essentials-example-app/log.md

 Let's create a React component that shows the list of posts.

 All of the code related to our feed posts feature should go in the posts folder, so create a new file named PostsList.js in there.

+React components can read data from the Redux store using the `useSelector` hook from the Reac-Redux library.

+Then, update the routing in`App.js` so that we show the `PostsList` component.
+Import the `PostsList` component and put it in the return statement.
+Wrap it in a React Fragment because we're going to add something else to the main page soon.